sparvu/data-recorders/docs/design.md

 All collected metrics over time are combined as a data message.
 There can be many types of data messages: metrics regarding computer system utilization cpu or memory utilization, or weather data from a meteorological station, or water cubic meters per hour from an water pump.
 A data message is in direct relation to a data source.
-To describe one or many data messages, we have built a library of monitoring objects, (LMO) documented here: [library of monitoring objects](https://gitlab.com/kronometrix/lmo)
+All these data messages are part of, [the data neurons repository](https://gitlab.com/kronometrix/dataneurons)

 ## Data Source